JAhimaz/Nightfall-text-based-game/README.md

 Addition of Diseases:
 - Random Diseases could affect your settlers
 - Only way is to get vaccinated by buying vaccines from the market or healing using medication (which takes days depending on sickness)

-Farming:
-- Settlers can setup a farm depending on the season and can harvest food every certain amount of days depending on the type of food.

 #### Current Known Bugs
 - Input Handling is Horrible lmao.
 (This is a main focus)